fxbriol/fxbriol.github.io/_pages/supervision.md

 ## MSc and PhD Students

 I enjoy supervising research projects and regularly take up the supervision or co-supervision of MSc and PhD students.
 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 If you are interested in my research area, feel free to contact me by email to discuss opportunities at UCL or the Turing Institute.
-When contacting me, please tell me what you are interested in doing, why you think I would be a suitable supervisor, and attach a copy of your CV and transcript.

-Unfortunately, I do not tend to take on students for internships or summer projects.
+Funding for PhD students is available through several routes, including the [*UCL Statistical Science department fund*](https://www.ucl.ac.uk/statistics/prospective-postgraduates/phd), the [UCL centre for doctoral training in *Foundations of AI*](https://www.ucl.ac.uk/ai-centre/study/research-degree-foundational-artificial-intelligence), the [UCL centre for doctoral training in *Financial Computing and Data Science*](https://financialcomputing.org/), and the [UCL centre for doctoral training in *Data Intensive Science*](https://www.hep.ucl.ac.uk/cdt-dis/).

 ### Current Students